KevAndrews/Milestone_Project_2/README.md

 ### Frameworks, Libraries & Programs Used

 1. [Google Fonts:](https://fonts.google.com/)
-    - Google fonts were used to import the 'Lexend' and 'Roboto' font into the style.css file which is used on all pages throughout the project.
+    - Google fonts were used to import the 'MedievalSharp' and 'Oswald' font into the style.css file which is used on all pages throughout the project.
 2. [Font Awesome:](https://fontawesome.com/)
-    - Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
+    - Font Awesome was used on all pages throughout the website to add icons for the audio player.
 3. [jQuery:](https://jquery.com/)
-    - jQuery came with Bootstrap to make the navbar responsive but was also used for the Bootstrap Modal Form.
+    - jQuery was used in the development of the maingame.js.
 4. [Git](https://git-scm.com/)
     - Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 5. [GitHub:](https://github.com/)
     - GitHub is used to store the projects code after being pushed from Git.
 6. [Balsamiq:](https://balsamiq.com/)
-    - Balsamiq was used to create the [wireframes](https://github.com/KevAndrews/Milestone_Project_2/tree/main/wireframes) during the design process.
+    - Balsamiq was used to create the [wireframes](https://github.com/KevAndrews/Milestone_Project_2/tree/main/Wireframes) during the design process.
 7. [Tinypng](https://tinypng.com/)
     -   was used to reduce the image file sizes.